 It is possible that the main title of the report Mitral Valve Prolapse Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 First, a cardiac catheterization is performed as part of angioplasty.
 You will receive medication for relaxation, and then the doctor will numb the site where the catheter will be inserted with local anesthesia.

-Next, a sheath (a thin plastic tube) is inserted into an artery -- usually in your groin, but sometimes in the arm.
+Next, a sheath (a thin plastic tube) is inserted into an artery -- sometimes in your groin, sometimes in the arm.
 A long, narrow, hollow tube, called a catheter, is passed through the sheath and guided up the blood vessel to the arteries surrounding the heart.

 If the decision is made to perform angioplasty, the doctor will move the catheter into the artery with the blockage.
 He or she will then perform one of the interventional procedures described below.